rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/graph/search_algorithms/depth-first_search/depth-first_search.md

             D

-When exploring the vertices, you can construct a tree-like structure, showing the branches you’ve visited. if you start traversing the graph from vertex A, a tree representation might look as follows:
+When exploring the vertices, you can construct a tree-like structure, showing the branches you’ve visited.
+If you start traversing the graph from vertex A, a tree representation might look as follows:

 1st level ----------------A------
                          / \